sdondley/ClimateChangeChat/perl.md

                         * I have no idea
                             * my best explanation:
                                 * some hipster developer really liked it
-            * the important upshot is you have to write a bit of lua code to configure neovim
+            * the upshot is you have to write a bit of lua code to configure neovim
-                * don't worry, mostly cutting and pasting small code snippets
+                * don't worry, just cut and paste
                     * seems like a pretty easy language, though
         * neovim has a new, built-in API for "talking" to a language server
             * in essence, neovim is the client for the server